pholur/AR-Project-IoT/README.md

 # AR-Project-IoT
-An Internet-of-things game that mimics the Star Wars Universe, by modeling invisible light sabers and visors.
+An Internet-of-things game that models the Star Wars Universe, by prototyping invisible light sabers and visors.
 Topics include: Localization, Speech Recognition and Motion Classification.

+This project was created under the direction of Professor Gregory Pottie and TA John Wu for the design capstone class EE180D at UCLA.

+Presented in: Annual Research Review | UCLA ECE Department | Spring 2018

 ## Understanding Game Play
 1. Two Player Game (D. Vader (Red) and Luke (?)
 (Blue))